 6.5 What data we collect about you, and how we will use it

-6.5.1 Except as set out in 6.5.2 and 6.5.3 below, all information provided by you in relation to the Online Support Service is confidential to HAGA.
+6.5.1 Except as set out in 6.5.2 and 6.5.3 below, all information provided by you in relation to the Online Support Service is confidential to Blenheim.

 6.5.2 Your information will be entered on a patient record system.
-It is only shared among by all staff working in HAGA services Access will only be made available to authorised staff on a need to know basis.
+It is only shared among by all staff working in Blenheim services.
+Access will only be made available to authorised staff on a need to know basis.
 You will be also consenting to anonymised data being used for evaluation and research purposes.
-Any paper documents produced as a result of the consultation process will be stored in accordance with HAGA’s confidentiality policy and destroyed after three years.
+Any paper documents produced as a result of the consultation process will be stored in accordance with Blenheim’s confidentiality policy and destroyed after three years.